 - UCP and Assistive Technology

 Assistive technology (AT) is equipment and products that help disabled children improve their functional capabilities.
 AT can be anything from alternative augmentative communication devices, van lifts, to small AT products such as Velcro-attached grips so children can hold eating utensils and/or pens and pencils more easily.
-There are an array of of AT that can benefit children with cerebral palsy.
+There is an array of AT that can benefit children with cerebral palsy.

 UCP offers the UCP Elsie S. Bellows fund, a national program offering grants to help people buy AT equipment.
 According to UCP, examples of AT products and equipment allowed under the grant program include (but are not limited to):